colin-heffernan/HeffOS-Nix-Flake/modules/nixos/programs/utility/README.md

 - `modern-alts.nix` contains the module to control modern alternatives to common utilities
 - `multimedia.nix` contains the module to control multimedia utilities
 - `multiplex.nix` contains the module to control terminal multiplexers
+- `nh.nix` contains the module to control NH, a Nix helper utility
 - `notes.nix` contains the module to control notes apps
 - `vcs.nix` contains the module to control version control systems